95ellismle/FinancesApp2/README.md

 # FinancesApp2
 An app designed to help with managing personal finances.
-The video demonstration below is using random data.
+The data in this video isn't real bank data.

 <img src="Pics/Peek 2017-07-06 00-21.gif">